WMNF incident database

 Mount Osceola

-Mount Osceola Hiking Incidents, Deaths & Rescues
+Mount Osceola Hiking Incidents & Rescues: 5 on Record

 Mount Osceola appears in 5 documented incidents in this database — 5 survived.
 The causes that recur most here are fall, medical, navigation error.
 Higher counts partly reflect how heavily a peak is hiked, not just how dangerous it is — it’s hiked safely far more often than not, but it rewards real preparation.